yakimovim/json-patch/README.md

     };
 ```

-In both cases it is quite possible that your objects can contain custom serializations settings.
+In both cases, it is quite possible that your objects can contain custom serializations settings.
 You can respect these settings by passing either `JsonSerializer` or `JsonSerializerSettings` object into `PatchTokenCopy` and `PatchObjectCopy` methods:

 ```cs
 var input = JToken.Parse("[]");